LEANDERANTONY/Lending_Club_CaseStudy/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information

--
-- The project aims to find the key variables that drive a borrower to default on a loan and hence mititgate the issuance of such loans.
+The project aims to find the key variables that drive a borrower to default on a loan, and hence mititgate the issuance of such loans.

--
-- The dataset is obtained from one of the largest online lenders "LendingClub" for the years 2007 through 2011.
+The dataset is obtained from one of the largest online lenders "LendingClub" for the years 2007 through 2011.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions

-the primary driving variables that lead to default are int_rate, revol_util (the percentage of credit used by borrower), loan_amnt, term of loan, verification status of borrower, Home ownership status
+the primary driving variables that lead to default are int_rate, revol_util (the percentage of credit used by borrower), loan_amnt, term of loan, verification status of borrower, Home ownership status.

 The interest rate of defaulters on its own is 20% higher than borrowers who successfully repay.